 The right materials in the right place are essential for the quality, service life, weight and ultimately the success of the end product.
 Optomet laser Doppler vibrometers make important contributions on a global scale to the systematic search for new findings in material research.
-This applies both to the determination of material parameters or to non-destructive testing/non-destructive inspection (NDT/NDI). .
-Especially non-contact measurement methods are of utmost importance, as those, contrary to e.g. acceleration sensors, do not change the material characteristics.
+This applies both to the determination of material parameters or to non-destructive testing/non-destructive inspection (NDT/NDI).
+Non-contact measurement methods are critical in NDT/NDI as the vibrometer measurements do not change the material characteristics.

-Carbon fiber reinforced polymer (CFRP) are becoming increasingly important in component production in order to reduce weight and achieve high specific stiffness.
-Examples are the manufacture of aircraft wings in aviation or body parts in the automotive industry.
-Delamination or cracks must be localized in good time during production or during maintenance checks to avoid premature material fatigue.
+Carbon fiber reinforced polymer (CFRP) is becoming increasingly important in component production in order to reduce weight and achieve high specific stiffness.
+Examples are the manufacturing of aircraft wings in aviation or body parts in the automotive industry.
+Delamination or cracks must be localized in quickly during production or during maintenance checks to avoid premature material fatigue.
 With high-frequency excitation of thin-walled CFRP panels, for example by piezo elements, Lamb waves (short-wave surface waves) are generated.
-These interact with defects in the material, which leads to inhomogeneities in the wave propagation or to local resonances (Local Defect Resonance - LDR).
+These interact with defects in the material, which leads to variations in the wave propagation or to local resonances (Local Defect Resonance - LDR).

-Laser Doppler vibrometers from the SCAN series of Optomet can detect the in-phase propagation of the waves at every measuring point on the material surface and thus visualize non-destructive defects in the material that are not visible to the naked eye.
+Optomet Scanning Laser Doppler vibrometers can detect the in-phase propagation of the waves at every measurement point on the material surface and thus visualize non-destructive defects in the material that are not visible to the naked eye.
 The internal signal generator can generate any waveform that can be used to excite the components, such as pulses or frequency sweeps.
 The OptoSCAN software is used to carry out the entire measurement from the setting of the measurement channels to the determination of the measurement points to the visualization and analysis of the measurement data in the frequency and time domain.
 Using the export function, the data can be exported in standard formats such as UFF, HDF5 and mat-files (MATLAB) and thus further processed.

 By using the Optomet Scanning Vibrometer, defects introduced on the back of a CFRP plate are detected.
 The internal signal generator generates a rectangular pulse to excite a piezo actuator, which is attached to the CFRP plate.
 The waves propagating from the piezo element (bottom center) interact with the two defects, making them visible in the time and frequency domain through locally higher amplitudes (local defect resonance - LDR).